Cinema of Ireland: Irish Film Board

-Over the last four years Irish films have screened and won awards at the top international film festivals including Cannes, Sundance, Berlin, Toronto, Venice, London, Tribeca, Edinburgh and Pusan.
+Over the last four years, Irish films have screened and won awards at several international film festivals including Cannes, Sundance, Berlin, Toronto, Venice, London, Tribeca, Edinburgh and Pusan.

 The Wind That Shakes The Barley won the prestigious Palme d'Or award for Best Film at the Cannes Film Festival in 2006, while Garage, directed by Lenny Abrahamson, picked up the CICEA Award at the Directors Fortnight at the festival in 2007.
 After winning the Audience Award at the Sundance Film Festival in 2007, Once went on to win the Best Foreign Film prize at the Independent Spirit Awards in 2008 and an Academy Award for Best Original Song.
 The Irish short film Six Shooter won the Academy Award for Best Short Film in 2006 while the short film New Boy was nominated for the same award in 2009.

-In 2009 a record seven IFB funded films (Ondine, Perrier’s Bounty, Triage, A Shine of Rainbows, Eamon, Cracks, and Colony) had officially been selected for the Toronto International Film Festival.
+In 2009 a record seven IFB funded films (Ondine, Perrier’s Bounty, Triage, A Shine of Rainbows, Eamon, Cracks, and Colony) were selected for the Toronto International Film Festival.

-Tony Keily has criticised the board's insistence on funding "uncommercial commercial cinema".
-Paul Melia has also criticised the IFB over its slowness in awarding funding.
+The director Tony Keily criticised the board's insistence on funding "uncommercial commercial cinema".
+Paul Melia also criticised the IFB over its slowness in awarding funding.

-The Minister for Arts, Sports and Tourism Martin Cullen addressed the issue of commercial success recently saying that “The film board offers the chance to make films for a small audience and not necessarily for big commercial success but which have real quality.
-That offers opportunity to people who can go on to make their mark.
-Whether that is the actors, the director or crew, many of the people who work on those films wouldn’t go on to success unless they had been given their first chance here.
-People can only get experience by giving them the opportunity”.

-2005 Top 10 poll
+Film polls

-In 2005 a Jameson Whiskey-sponsored poll selected the top 10 Irish films: the results are below.
+In 2005 a Jameson Whiskey-sponsored poll selected the top 10 Irish films.
+They included: